 Think you have what it takes to be one of the next 12 Clark Scholars?
 Check out this article from Forbes, Texas Tech Dean Gives Insider Advice How To Get Accepted To The Competitive Clark Scholars Program.

-Over the course of an intense two weeks, rising juniors and seniors enrolled in the Summer Scholars program are given a taste of life on a college campus.
-Participating in one of 22 fields of study ranging from acting to world politics and power, Summer Scholars get a preview of college academics while earning one college credit for completing the program.
+During an intense two weeks, rising juniors and seniors enrolled in the Summer Scholars program are given a taste of life on a college campus.
+Participating in one of 31 fields of study ranging from accounting to world politics and power, Summer Scholars get a preview of college academics while earning one college credit for completing the program.